tomaarsen/Binance-Portfolio-Reallocation-Showcase/README.md

 ---

 ## Portfolio Reallocation
 The concept of this method is simple.
 The value of your holdings should follow a specific, predetermined ratio.
 This ratio can be anything.
-If you have two coins, with a ratio of 1:1, and one of them goes up in value, the ratio will shift from 50% and 50% to for example
-54% and 46%.
+If you have two coins, with a ratio of 1:1, and one of them goes up in value, the ratio will shift from 50% and 50% to for example 54% and 46%.
 A reallocation bot will then sell some of the coin that performed well, and invest it in the coin that didn't.
-The new percent will yet again be 50% and 50% (back to equal on both sides, 1:1).<br>
+The new percent will yet again be 50% and 50% (back to equal on both sides, 1:1).

 That's the concept.
 If you take a moment to think about it, you realise that this bot will sell whenever a coin goes up, and buy whenever a coin goes down.
 This means the bot will automatically take profits from profitable coins, and reinvest this money in coins that performed poorly.
-This bot is essentially the definition of "Buy low, sell high".<br>
+This bot is essentially the definition of "Buy low, sell high".

 <b>But</b>, what about transaction fees?
 Wouldn't they eat into your profits?<br>
 And what if a coin just goes up a bunch, and the bot keeps selling parts for a coin that isn't moving at all?
-Wouldn't it be more profitable to just hold and not bother?<br><br>
+Wouldn't it be more profitable to just hold and not bother?

 Great questions.
-I didn't know either. <br><br>
+I didn't know either.

 So, to test it, I wrote a script to plot the performance of this bot, relative to just holding.
 The script by default picks out 3 Binance coins at random, uses as much historical data as is available, and plots the performance relative to just holding.
-It's possible to edit the amount of coins it randomly picks, by editing the `randomCoinAmount` variable, and it's possible to have the script look at the coins you want, by editing the `symbolList` variable.<br>
+It's possible to edit the amount of coins it randomly picks, by editing the `randomCoinAmount` variable, and it's possible to have the script look at the coins you want, by editing the `symbolList` variable.

 It turns out, in a large amount of cases, it would have been more profitable to have this hypothetical bot active on the coins, instead of just holding the coins, even with fees.

 ---